hectorj/godm/README.md

 # If everything went well, you have new git submodules you can commit.
 git commit -m "Vendoring as git submodules done by gpm"
 ```

+It also takes directory, and can scan them recursively if the `-r` flag is set